We Analyzed the Future Direction of IT Tech Packaging Inc. (ITP), Here is What We Found

 ITP’s Market Performance

-ITP stocks went up by 4.44% for the week, with a monthly drop of -1.78% and a quarterly performance of -8.86%, while its annual performance rate touched -32.87%.
-The volatility ratio for the week stands at 6.21% while the volatility levels for the past 30 days are set at 5.98% for IT Tech Packaging Inc..
-The simple moving average for the period of the last 20 days is 12.19% for ITP stocks with a simple moving average of -26.45% for the last 200 days.
+ITP stocks went up by 11.45% for the week, with a monthly jump of 3.75% and a quarterly performance of -9.21%, while its annual performance rate touched -52.81%.
+The volatility ratio for the week stands at 10.60% while the volatility levels for the past 30 days are set at 6.62% for IT Tech Packaging Inc..
+The simple moving average for the period of the last 20 days is 7.87% for ITP stocks with a simple moving average of -27.39% for the last 200 days.

-Volatility was left at 5.98%, however, over the last 30 days, the volatility rate increased by 6.21%, as shares surge +1.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.61% lower at present.
+Volatility was left at 6.62%, however, over the last 30 days, the volatility rate increased by 10.60%, as shares surge +4.81% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.67% upper at present.

 Stock Fundamentals for ITP